Hot Water Music: Second reunion (2008–present)

-Less than two years after announcing their hiatus, the band announced that they would be reuniting for a handful of shows in 2008 to commemorate the release their B-sides compilation record Till The Wheels Fall Off.
+Less than two years after announcing their hiatus, the band announced that they would be reuniting for a handful of shows in 2008 to commemorate the release of their B-sides compilation record Till The Wheels Fall Off.
 The band continued to be semi-active, sporadically performing and touring over the next few years.

 In 2011, the band announced that, after releasing a 7-inch single to support their European tour with Make Do and Mend, they would be releasing a new LP of original material through Rise Records.
 Hot Water Music released the album, Exister, in 2012.

 After the release of their 2017 record Light It Up, Wollard announced that he was taking a break from the band to focus on his health.
 The band continued to play previously booked shows with The Flatliners' Chris Cresswell and Chris DeMakes of Less Than Jake filling in for Wollard at several dates.
 Cresswell also filled in for Wollard for the band's 25th anniversary tour in 2019.
 While Wollard is not currently performing live with the band, he is still involved in their studio endeavors, playing and singing on their 2019 Shake Up The Shadows EP, with Cresswell joining the recording on backing vocals.
 In 2021, the band signed with Equal Vision Records for their ninth LP Feel The Void, the band's first album featuring Cresswell as a permanent member, with Cresswell performing lead vocals on the track "Turn the Dial."
+In May 2024, their tenth album VOWS is released once again through Equal Vision Records.